 Young Innovators Camp Toronto (July)

 Due to the high volume of interest for our Toronto program we have added another week this July!
-This camp will only run once we hit a minimum of 15 participants - grab a friend and join us for an incredible week!

 The Young Innovators Program Helps Youth Build Big Ideas!

 Future Design School’s Young Innovators Camp brings together kids ages 10–14 for a fun, high-energy week that has over the past two years has empowered hundreds of campers in dozens of cities to realize their own innovation potential.

 Not your average summer camp — kids are empowered to develop their creative genius while learning about design thinking and experiencing their own entrepreneurial journey.

 Developed by successful entrepreneurs, software engineers and educators — kids are equipped with important skillsets and engage in real-world experience that transforms both their perception of themselves and the world around them.
 All campers are given the opportunity to pitch their solutions to a live audience at the end of the week and publicly celebrate their inventions.

 Kids can look forward to advice from successful entrepreneurs, exciting activities, making new friends, and most importantly; developing a greater sense of confidence in their ability to creatively problem solve.
 We know firsthand that every child possesses incredible creative capacity and we strive to unlock that potential.